Guide

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

 When you contribute to a pension, the government tops up your savings through tax relief.
-This means the real cost to you — the amount you actually have to pay out of your take-home income — is always less than the gross amount going into the pension.
-How much less depends on whether you pay tax at 20%, 40% or 45%, and which contribution method your pension uses.
+The real cost to you is always less than the gross amount going in.
+How much less depends on your tax rate (20%, 40% or 45%) and which contribution method your pension uses.

 Net cost by contribution method